-Sharma has been a writer for even longer than he has been an investor.
-He is currently a contributing opinion writer with The New York Times.
-His most recent book, Democracy on the Road: A 25-Year Journey through India, was released in February 2019.
-The Rise and Fall of Nations: Forces of Change in the Post-Crisis World, was released in June 2016 and instantly became a New York Times best seller.
+Sharma is the author of four books.
+His most recent, The 10 Rules of Successful Nations, was published by Norton in 2020.
+It is an updated and abridged adaptation of The Rise and Fall of Nations: Forces of Change in the Post-Crisis World, which was released in 2016 and became a New York Times best seller.
 In 2012, his first book, Breakout Nations: In Pursuit of the Next Economic Miracles, debuted as the number one bestseller in India, and earned Sharma the Tata Literature Live!
 First Book Award for 2012.
 Breakout Nations also made the Wall Street Journal hardcover business bestseller list, and was chosen by Foreign Policy as one of its “21 Books to Read in 2012”.

 The World Economic Forum cited Sharma as one of its “Top Young Leaders” in 2007.
 In 2012, Foreign Policy magazine cited Sharma as one of its top global thinkers and the following year, India’s premier weekly magazine Outlook named him as one of The World’s 25 Smartest Indians.
 Bloomberg ranked Ruchir among the world’s 50 Most Influential people in 2015.
 The following year, GQ India named Sharma the Global Indian of the Year and Barron’s put him on its cover as “Wall Street’s New Global Thinker.”